|

 meaning "bringer of victory."

-Greek myth name of a goddess of victory, meaning "victory."
+Greek name meaning "victory."
+In mythology, this is the name of a goddess of

 NIKEISHA: